dirkroorda/laf-fabric/docs/workbench.rst

 The configuration file script is *laf-fabric.cfg*.
 In it is a configuration section::

-    [locations]                                      # paths in the file system data_root = /Users/dirk/Scratch/shebanq/results  # working directory
-    laf_source = laf                                 # subdirectory for the LAF data
-    task_dir = tasks                                 # absolute or relative path to the directory with the tasks annox_dir = annotations                          # absolute or relative path to the directory with annotation add-ons base_bdir = db                                   # subdirectory for task results bin_subdir = bin                                 # subdirectory of compiled data feat_subdir = feat                               # subdirectory within bin_subdir for feature data annox_subdir = annox                             # subdirectory within bin_subdir for annox feature data

-    [source_choices]                                 # several GrAF header files
-    edge = bhs3.txt-edge.hdr
-    tiny = bhs3.txt-tiny.hdr
+    [locations]
-    test = bhs3.txt-bhstext.hdr
+    work_dir  = /Users/dirk/Scratch/shebanq/results
-    total = bhs3.txt.hdr
+    laf_dir   = /Users/dirk/Scratch/shebanq/results/laf

-    [annox]
-    empty = --
+    task_dir  = tasks
-    header = _header_.xml
+    annox_dir = annotations

-You are likely to want to change the following entries:
+You are likely to want to change these entries.

-*data_root*
+.. _work_dir:

+*work_dir*
+    folder where the binary compilation of the LAF resource is put; also the output of the tasks is collected here

+.. _laf_dir:

+*laf_dir*
-    point to the folder containing your LAF directory.
+    points to the folder containing your LAF resource.
-*laf_source*
-    change into the directory name of your LAF directory.
-*source_choices*
-    Normally, a LAF resource has a *LAF-header file* and a *primary data header file*, aka. *the GrAF header file*.
-    The workbench needs to look at a *GrAF header file*.
-    This header file has references to all files that make up the resource.
-    You might want to restrict the workbench to only part of the annotation files in the resource, e.g. if there are big annotation files that do not contain features that are relevant for your analysis.
-    In that case, you can copy the original GrAF header file, and leave out all references to files that you do not want to take into consideration.
-    The *source_choices* dictionary must contain all GrAF header files that you want to choose from.

 .. _task_dir: